 |Sanford/Lake Mary Campus|

 Established in 1966, the Sanford/Lake Mary Campus resides on 200 acres, with Sanford to the north and Lake Mary to the west.
-The campus is home of the Wayne M. Densch Partnership Center, the Center for Public Safety, the Barbara Miller CFADA Automotive Training Center, the Center for Fine and Performing Arts, the Weldon administration building, Raider athletics and one of two locations for the Grindle Honors Institute.
-The College’s latest construction project at the campus, a 77,000-square-foot Student Services Center, opened in January 2018.
+The campus is home of the Wayne M. Densch Partnership Center, the Center for Public Safety, the Barbara Miller CFADA Automotive Training Center, the Center for Fine and Performing Arts, the E. Ann McGee Student Center, the Weldon administration building, Raider athletics and one of two locations for the Grindle Honors Institute.